Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Tools

-#### Paintbrush

-A versatile tool with bristles made from synthetic or natural materials, used for applying paint, varnish, or stain.
+**Paintbrush**: a versatile tool with bristles made from synthetic or natural materials, used for applying paint, varnish, or stain.
 Brushes come in different shapes and sizes for various applications.

 - **Usage**: best for cutting-in edges, detailed work, stencilling, and applying smooth coats.
 - **Types**: